'An endless game of Covid-19 whack-a-mole': a New Zealand expert on why Melbourne's stage 4 lockdown should cover all of Victoria

-The restrictions in place for metropolitan Melbourne now are in some ways stricter than those that were in force during New Zealand's COVID-19 lockdown.
+The restrictions in place for metropolitan Melbourne now are in some ways stricter than those that were in force during New Zealand's Covid-19 lockdown.
 A curfew is in place and most people have to wear masks when they leave their home – neither of which happened in New Zealand.

 But the state of Victoria has lost valuable time to bring the outbreak under control.
 Stage 3 restrictions that came into force on July 8 for everyone living in metropolitan Melbourne and the Mitchell Shire provided too many opportunities for the virus to spread.
 As a result, there are now around 7,000 active cases, and still several hundred new cases each day.
 For more than 2,000 cases, contact tracers don't yet know where people were exposed to the virus.